[View from deck in fall]

 Vehicles

-From April 19 to October 13, it is very expensive to bring a vehicle to the island: $82.65 ($62.65 Mon-Wed)!
+From mid-April to mid-October, it is very expensive to bring a vehicle to the island: $82.65 ($62.65 Mon-Tues, $36.65 Weds only)!
+Also, the wait can be quite long on weekends.

 Shipping Personal Freight

-Shipping freight is a viable option, now that there is taxi service on the island!
+Shipping freight is a viable option, now that there is taxi service on the island! (see below)

 This site also has good advice for packing, preparing, and drop-off.

-Tips for busy summer weekends
+Tips for busy weekends

 Step 3: Getting to The Feathered Nest